Ptolemaic Indexing: Experimental Results

-The first four data sets used were five- and ten-dimensional vectors.
-Both in five and ten dimensions, one uniformly random and one clustered data set were used.
-In the clustered case, vectors were drawn in equal proportion from ten gaussian clusters (with $\sigma^2=0.1$), centered around vectors drawn uniformly random from the unit hypercube.
+The first data set consisted of uniformly random 10-dimensional vectors, and the queries used for evaluation were drawn from the same distribution.
+For the second set, 20-dimensional data and query vectors were drawn in equal proportion from ten gaussian clusters (with $\sigma^2=0.1$), centered around vectors drawn uniformly random from the unit hypercube.
 This clustering approach is similar to that used by \citet{Zezula:1996}.
-In addition, a set of 64-dimensional image histograms under a quadratic form distance was used, as well as another set of uniformly random ten-dimensional vectors, under the angular pseudometric (the angle formed by the vectors and the origin, also known as normalized correlation), which is equivalent, in terms of retrieval results, to the well-known cosine distance.
-The histogram distance used was similar to that described by \citet{Hafner:1995}, using Euclidean distance in \textsc{rgb} space as the basis for the weight matrix.\footnote{The matrix used was $a_{ij}=1-d_{ij}/d_{\textrm{max}}$, where $i$ and $j$ are histogram bins.} The histograms themselves were constructed by posterizing random images from an online image repository~\citep{flickr}.
-In all cases, the number of objects was 10,000.
-The pivot filtering was performed directly on a precomputed distance table, somewhat like in \textsc{laesa}~\citep{Mico:1994}.
-In addition to the full \ptolemaic pivot filtering described in \sect~\ref{sec:pivots}, a version was used that included each pivot only once, resulting in the bound being computed on $n-1$ pairs (equivalent to $2n-2$ bounds of the form of (\ref{eq:pt}), because the absolute value was used), which gives a \textsc{cpu} use closer to that of traditional pivoting.
+The last data set consisted of 64-dimensional image histograms under a quadratic form distance similar to that described by \citet{Hafner:1995}, using Euclidean distance in \textsc{rgb} space as the basis for the weight matrix.\footnote{The matrix used was $a_{ij}=1-d_{ij}/d_{\textrm{max}}$, where $i$ and $j$ are histogram bins.} The histograms themselves were constructed by posterizing random images from an online image repository~\citep{flickr}.
+For the first two data sets, the data set consisted of $100\,000$ vectors, with $20$ and $50$ pivots, respectively.
+For the last data set, the~100 queries and~20 pivots were sampled without replacement from the original set of $10\,000$ images, and removed before the searches were performed.
+The pivot filtering was performed directly on a precomputed distance table in the style of \textsc{laesa}~\citep{Mico:1994}.
+In addition to the full Ptolemaic pivot filtering described in \sect~\ref{sec:pivots}, a limited version was tested with only the $n-1$ consecutive pairs of pivots, in an arbitrary ordering, giving $2n-2$ bounds of the form of (\ref{eq:pt}), because the absolute value was used.
+This gives a \textsc{cpu} use closer to that of traditional pivoting.
 Of course, there is a range of settings available here, from a linear number of bounds, to the quadratic number used by the full filter.

-The pivots used were selected using the method of \citet{Pedreira:2007}, which has the advantage of adapting the number of pivots automatically to the complexity of the data set.
-Note that this method has been designed to select pivots suitable for metric indexing, and may therefore be less suited to \ptolemaic methods.
+The plots in \fig~\ref{fig:filtering} show the total number distance computations needed beyond the number of pivots (i.e., the number of objects not eliminated).
+The search radius (the horizontal axis) is described using the number of objects it encompasses beyond the query (10--50).
+In each case, $m$ is the number of pivots used.
+The results were averaged over~100 random queries.
+As can be seen, for these cases the full Ptolemaic approach clearly outperforms the triangular, with the partial Ptolemaic filtering also offering an advantage of varying significance.